varunkumardev/amitmerchant1990.github.io/_posts/2020-06-16-refactor-condition-method-php.md

 Now, the `placeOrder` method looks more cleaner to look at and has a single responsibility.
 And when there's another condition to add in the future, you can always add that to `canProcessOrder` method whithout messing the `placeOrder` method.

-You can further simplify the `canProcessOrder` method by early return method like so.
+You can take it further by simplifying the `canProcessOrder` method using early return method like so.

 ```php
 private function canProcessOrder()